-It is possible to control the transition effect between Normal and Hover zones with Transition control menu – available as a dropdown on the top right corner of Grid Builder.
-It is also possible to completely disable Hover zone by choosing ‘Single block (no animation’ under Transition control menu.
+It is possible to control the transition effect between Normal and Hover zones with the Transition control menu – available as a dropdown on the top right corner of Grid Builder.
+It is also possible to disable the Hover zone altogether by choosing ‘Single block (no animation’ under the Transition control menu.

 WordPress Posts Grid Builder Zones #

-In order to keep parallels with Visual Composer Backend editor, you should treat zones like independent rows or sections as they are offering same style Design Options to operate with their backgrounds, borders and other properties.
+To keep parallels with the Visual Composer Backend editor, you should treat zones like independent rows or sections as they offer the same style of Design Options to operate with their backgrounds, borders, and other properties.
 Even more.

-Post Grid vs Masonry Post Grid #
+Post Grid vs. Masonry Post Grid #

-WordPress Posts Grid vs Media Grid #
+WordPress Posts Grid vs. Media Grid #